Smana/cloud-native-ref/README.md

 2 things are checked

-* The terraform code quality, conformance and security using pre-commit.
+* The terraform code quality, conformance and security using [pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform).
 * The kustomize and Kubernetes conformance using kubeconform and building the kustomize configuration.

 In order to run the CI checks locally just run the following command